Search results for

 Once you’re done sideloading an app on Android TV, you might not know where to find it when you want to open it.
 Unlike Android phones, you won’t see sideloaded apps in the launcher or the apps menu.
 However, you can still access them through the settings menu of your Android TV or Google TV device.

-To find your sideloaded app, just head to the settings (gear icon) on the home screen of your Android TV.
-You’ll find an “Apps” section here where you’ll be able to select and open the app you sideloaded.
+To find your sideloaded app, just head to the Settings (gear icon) on the home screen of your Android TV.
+Go to Apps > See all apps.
+Here, you can find and open the app you sideloaded.

 If you don’t want to go through this hassle of finding the sideloaded app each time, you can simply download an app called Sideload Launcher.
 It lets you access all your apps in one place, including the ones you sideloaded.